|All of our plants are grown in the USA|

 Medium Light is what a plant gets when being away from a window and possibly receives supplemental artificial light for at least 8 hours a day.
 How far and how strong the natural source of light will determine the need for additional artificial light.
 A plant by a window facing North is probably receiving Medium Light.
 A plant in a room at the opposite side of windows is also probably receiving Medium Light.

-You found a plant you love but don't know if it's the right plant for your space.
+You found a plant you love but aren't sure if it's the right plant for your space.

-Never forget that the most decisive factor for a plant to thrive is the amount of light it will get.
-For example if your place only gets artificial light you want to make sure not to buy a "high light plant" such as a Ficus.
+Never forget that the most important factor in a house plant's growth success is the amount of light it receives.
+For example, if your chosen spot only gets artificial light, you want to make sure not to buy a "high light plant," such as a Fiddle Leaf Fig Tree.

-So the first thing to know about that particular plant you love is its light requirements.
+So the first and most important thing to know about that particular plant you just love is its light requirements.
+Knowing this helps you choose a smart spot for it.
+If you can't find the proper place, continue searching for another plant.